 City Limits’ headlines about the embattled governor illustrate the breadth of his career in public service and reveal the many questions that his policies and politics have raised.

-“Everybody is after Andrew,” read the first line in a November 1982 New York Times story that could be published anew this week, as the governor faces increasing pressure to resign amid multiple scandals.
-Back near the beginning of Andrew Cuomo’s public life, after he’d won a share of his father’s spotlight at age 24 by managing Mario Cuomo’s first campaign for governor, the phrase had a different meaning: People were lining up to ask Andrew for jobs in Mario’s administration.
+“Everybody is after Andrew,” read the first line in a November 1982 New York Times story, a line that could be published anew this week.
+Governor Andrew Cuomo, amid a growing chorus of calls for his resignation and numerous scandals—including allegations that he sexually harassed multiple women in his orbit, charges he denies—announced Tuesday that he plans to step down from the state’s executive office.
+Back near the beginning of Cuomo’s public life, after he’d won a share of his father’s spotlight at age 24 by managing Mario Cuomo’s first campaign for governor, the phrase had a different meaning: People were lining up to ask Andrew for jobs in Mario’s administration.

 City Limits’ coverage of Cuomo offers interesting context to the governor’s current crisis, illustrating the breadth of his career in public service and revealing the many questions that his policies and politics have raised.
 Here are a few highlights of our coverage over the years: